 Usually, one or two days after taking mifepristone, women take the second pill, misoprostol, to complete the abortion.
 Misoprostol causes a woman to have contractions that eventually expel a dead baby from her uterus.

 Women usually undergo chemical abortions at home.
-Planned Parenthood offers abortions pills at many of its clinics and explains on its website how women may get abortion pills mailed to their home in certain states.
+Planned Parenthood offers abortion pills at many of its clinics and explains on its website how women may get abortion pills mailed to their home in certain states.

 Mifepristone can have serious side effects, including “hemorrhaging, immune system inhibition, and septic shock,” Melanie Israel, a policy analyst at The Heritage Foundation, wrote in a report on chemical abortions last year.
 (The Daily Signal is the news outlet of The Heritage Foundation.)